DylanSnel/EpicEnums/README.md

 namespace SampleApp.NotVegetables;

-public partial record Fruits : EpicEnum<Fruit>
+public partial record Fruits : EpicEnum<Fruit> // It is very important that this is a partial record {
-{
     public static Fruit Apple { get; } = new() { Name = "Apple", Description = "A red fruit", LikeAble = true };
     public static Fruit Banana { get; } = new() { Name = "Banana", Description = "A yellow fruit", LikeAble = true };